SPDeetman/VEMA/README.md

 This model uses the python Dynamic Stock module as developed by Stefan Pauliuk, Uni Freiburg, Germany.
 For the original code & latest updates of that module, please see: https://github.com/IndEcol/ODYM

-Please do not use any parts of the model or its results without consent of the author (deetman@cml.leidenuniv.nl)
+This version is provided for review purposes only, please do not use any parts of the model or its results without consent of the author (deetman@cml.leidenuniv.nl)